-The Revolving Credit Facility has a five year term, maturing in November 2022.
-As of December 31, 2017, the Company had no outstanding balance on the Revolving Credit Facility.
-At December 31, 2017, the Company had \$216 million of available borrowings under the Revolving Credit Facility, net of \$34 million used to secure its outstanding letters of credit.
-There were no revolving credit borrowings outstanding at December 31, 2016.
+The Revolving Credit Facility has a five-year term, maturing in November 2022.
+As of December 31, 2018, the Company had no outstanding balance on the Revolving Credit Facility.
+At December 31, 2018, the Company had \$217 million of available borrowings under the Revolving Credit Facility, net of \$33 million used to secure its outstanding letters of credit.
+There were no revolving credit borrowings outstanding at December 31, 2017.

-During the fourth quarter of 2017, the Company made a principal debt repayment on the new Term A-1 Loan of \$50 million.
+During 2018, the Company made principal debt repayments on the Term A-1 Loan and Term A-2 Loan of \$20 million and \$11 million, respectively.

 The Credit Facility contains a number of covenants that limit the ability of the Company and its restricted subsidiaries, as defined by the Credit Facility, to take certain specified actions, subject to certain exceptions, including: creating liens; incurring indebtedness; making investments and acquisitions; engaging in mergers and other fundamental changes; making dispositions; making restricted payments, including dividends and distributions; and consummating transactions with affiliates.
 Under the Credit Facility, the Company will be required to maintain a consolidated first lien secured net leverage ratio of no greater than 3.00 to 1.00 and an interest coverage ratio of no less than 3.00 to 1.00.
-Additionally, the Credit Facility contains customary affirmative covenants for credit facilities of this kind and customary events of default (subject, in certain cases, to customary grace or cure periods), including, without limitation, payment defaults, breach of covenant defaults, bankruptcy defaults, judgment defaults, defaults under certain other indebtedness and changes in control.
-At December 31, 2017, the Company was in compliance with all covenants.
+Additionally, the Credit Facility contains customary affirmative covenants for credit facilities of this kind and customary events of default (subject, in certain cases, to customary grace or cure periods), including, without limitation, payment defaults, breach of covenant defaults, bankruptcy defaults, judgment defaults under certain other indebtedness and changes in control.
+At December 31, 2018, the Company was in compliance with all covenants under the Credit Facility.